 The Gaskell Journal

 Our Journal is a peer-reviewed scholarly publication dedicated to disseminating the most authoritative, dynamic and agenda-setting research in Gaskell Studies.
 Its editor is Dr Rebecca Styler of the University of Lincoln.
-The Journal invites essays of between 6,000 and 7,000 words on all aspects of Gaskell studies and welcomes reviews and shorter articles of biographical interest.
+The Journal invites essays on all aspects of Gaskell studies and welcomes reviews and shorter articles of biographical interest.

-The Gaskell Journal is published annually and distributed to academic libraries across the UK, US, Canada, Australia and Japan; and also sent free of charge to all members of the Gaskell Society.
-The Journal is also available online in libraries which subscribe to the Literature Online package through Proquest.
+The Journal is published annually and distributed to academic libraries across the UK, US, Canada, Australia and Japan; and sent to all members of the Society.
+It is also available online in libraries which subscribe to the Literature Online package through Proquest.
+Find out more.

 The Gaskell Society Newsletter